Ezekielblanc1/100daysofcode/log.md

 **Thoughts** I started rendering my filtered data for both my journal app and todo app by saving it in an object and setting up the function to re-render when there is a change.

 ##Day 18 September 7
-**Todays work** Set up the search filter for the todo app **Thoughts** Wired up the filter search text for the todo app, same set up for the journal app
+**Todays work** Set up the search filter for the todo app and added forms to both apps **Thoughts** Wired up the filter search text for the todo app, same set up for the journal app.
+Learnt about forms and how to us it to structure our input tags.
+Looked at the name attribute which is something you put on your fields when they are inside a form which makes it easy to access the data in the field when the form gets submitted.
+I also looked at a special property on the dom element which is elements which is going to allow us to access the fields we have set up